Top 10 Worst UK Dog Food Brands for 2021

 There’s a variety of dog food brands to choose from in the UK.
-This is both a blessing and a curse as there are plenty of options to pick from, but it’s difficult to tell which ones can provide your pup with a balanced diet.
+This is both a blessing and a curse because the more choices you have, the more difficult it is to tell which ones are good and which are bad.

-That’s why we did a lot of research to help you avoid the foods that are of poor quality or outright harmful for your pooch.
-It goes without saying that we are not affiliated with any of the brands presented in this article.
+With that in mind, we did extensive research to help you avoid dog foods that are of poor quality or outright harmful to your pooch.

 How We Evaluated the Worst UK Dog Food Brands